Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Pay Yourself First is the principle of saving a fixed percentage of income before any discretionary spending.
-Automatic transfers on payday move 10-30% into savings before the rest becomes visible for spending.
-This calculator projects what that habit grows to over time.
+The structure is simple: an automatic transfer on payday moves a chunk of pay into savings before the rest becomes visible for spending.
+The percentage typically lands somewhere in the 10-30% range depending on income, life stage, and goals.
+This calculator projects what that habit could grow to over time, given the inputs you set.

-A 4,000 monthly income saving 15% automatically over 25 years at 7% return grows to roughly 487,000.
-Increase to 20% savings rate and the total is 649,000.
-The monthly saving amount is modest relative to income, but compounded over decades it transforms financial outcomes.
+A worked illustration: 4,000 monthly income saving 15% automatically over 25 years, at an assumed 7% annual return compounded monthly, projects to roughly 486,000.
+Lift the savings rate to 20% under the same assumptions and the projection lands near 648,000.
+The monthly amount is modest relative to income, but compounded over decades it can produce substantial portfolio values — actual outcomes depend on the return achieved, fees, taxes, and how consistently the habit is maintained.

-The mechanism matters more than the percentage.
-Setting up automatic transfer on payday means the money never enters the spending account.
-This removes the willpower factor - you can't overspend money you never see.
-Most successful savers use this exact pattern rather than trying to save whatever's left at month end.
+The mechanism arguably matters more than the percentage.
+Setting up an automatic transfer on payday means the money never enters the spending account, which removes the willpower factor at each spending decision.
+This pattern is commonly described as more reliable than trying to save whatever's left at month end.

 Run it with sensible defaults

-Using monthly income of 4,000, savings percentage of 15%, time horizon of 25, investment return of 7%, the calculation works out to 486,043.02.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+Using monthly income of 4,000, savings percentage of 15%, time horizon of 25 years, investment return of 7%, the calculation works out to 486,043.02.
+Adjust the inputs toward your own situation and the output recalculates instantly.
+The defaults are a starting point, not a recommendation.

 The levers in this calculation

-The inputs — Monthly Income, Savings Percentage, Time Horizon, and Investment Return — do not pull with equal force.
-Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+The inputs — Monthly Income, Savings Percentage, Time Horizon, and Investment Return — don't pull with equal force.
+Time horizon and investment return drive the largest swings on long projections; the savings percentage scales the contribution linearly.
+Flip one input at a time toward extreme values to see which lever moves the projection most for your situation.

 How the math works